Skip to main content

 }

-# Step 1: Create empty thread
+# Step 1: Create thread

 curl -X POST https://tako.com/api/v1/threads \